 Around NCAA Tournament time, Barkley takes part in Capital One commercials with actor Samuel L. Jackson and filmmaker Spike Lee.

-The retired professional basketball player has a successful broadcasting career as a sports analyst and member of TNT’s Inside the NBA alongside Ernie Johnson, Kenny Smith, and Shaquille O’Neal.
-Though his exact salary is unknown, estimates on the internet suggest it could be more than $1 million.
+The retired professional basketball player has a successful broadcasting career as a sports analyst and member of TNT’s Inside the NBA crew alongside Ernie Johnson, Kenny Smith, and Shaquille O’Neal.
 He’s won three Sports Emmy Awards for “Outstanding Studio Analyst” for his work on the program.
+His TNT salary is reportedly $6 million per year.

 The NBA analyst married Maureen Blumhardt in 1989, and the couple share a daughter, Christiana Barkley.
-According to the Cheatsheet, they live in Scottsdale, Arizona.
+They live in Scottsdale, Arizona.

 This article was originally published February 20, 2020.
 It was updated to reflect editorial corrections on the amount of Barkley’s fine for the Bill Laimbeer fight, which was $20,000, while the total sum of penalties was $162,000.